Edric-cui/Portfolio1/_posts/2018-06-04-Case Study Tracking Vital Signs.md

 I will focus the app in this case study.
 It has a modular structure so that we can mix&match modules to create bespoke versions for different diseases.

-The app's structure will be like this:
+The app's structure is shown below:

 ![app structure]({{site.baseurl}}/assets/medopad/app structure.png){:class="img-responsive"}